EVERY ONCE IN A WHILE, a new technology, an old problem and a big idea turn into an innovation.

 Frequently Asked Questions

 Please adhere to the recommended settings (4-12).
 Failure to follow our recommendations can give rise to faster wear, overheating and/or inconsistencies.
 Very fine settings (1-3) - depending on roast - may cause the Circuit Breaker to trigger.
-Very coarse settings (16-29) may result in clogging and/or defects of the micro-/macro-Adjustment.
+Very coarse settings (16 and beyond) may result in clogging and/or defects of the micro-/macro-Adjustment.
 When reassembling the Adjustment after cleaning, position it at the marked spot, move it slighlty until it engages and turn it right towards FINE (without using force).
 Misshandling may cause the Micro Switch to break.

 Slower/longer flow rate (due to change in fineness) despite same setting Disassemble coneholder and thourougly clean grinding chamber and cone.
 When reassembling coneholder, make sure for it to be perfectly snapped in.